JordanCWard/TikTok-Project/Activity_Course 2 TikTok project lab.md

 </div>

-**Question 1:** When reviewing the first few rows of the dataframe, what do you observe about the data?
-What does each row represent?

-claim_status might have multiple values but we can only see 'claim. video_transcription_text always starts with the same text, is this always true?
-What is author_ban_status and what are the conditions for ban? video_id is the primary key.

-**Question 2:** When reviewing the `data.info()` output, what do you notice about the different variables?
-Are there any null values?
-Are all of the variables numeric?
-Does anything else stand out?

-There are null values in 7 columns, 19382 rows and 7 columns have less than 13892 values.
-There are int64, object and float64 types.

-**Question 3:** When reviewing the `data.describe()` output, what do you notice about the distributions of each variable?
-Are there any questionable values?
-Does it seem that there are outlier values?

-count shows us which columns have null values.
-Every video has been viewed at least 20 times.
-Every video is one minute or less.

-### **Task 2c.
-Understand the data - Investigate the variables**

-In this phase, you will begin to investigate the variables more closely to better understand them.

-You know from the project proposal that the ultimate objective is to use machine learning to classify videos as either claims or opinions.
-A good first step towards understanding the data might therefore be examining the `claim_status` variable.
-Begin by determining how many videos there are for each different claim status.

 ```python
 # What are the different values for claim status and how many of each are in the data?
 data['claim_status'].value_counts()
 ```

     claim      9608
     opinion    9476
     Name: claim_status, dtype: int64

-**Question:** What do you notice about the values shown?

-It's about equal.

-Next, examine the engagement trends associated with each different claim status.

-Start by using Boolean masking to filter the data according to claim status, then calculate the mean and median view counts for each claim status.

 ```python
 # What is the average view count of videos with "claim" status?